CenterForDigitalHumanities/TPEN3/_posts/2025-11-24-whats-new-tpen3.md

 - **Cloud Storage Links** - Import images from Google Drive, Dropbox, etc.
 - **Local File Access** - Annotate images directly from your computer

-**TPEN 2.8** required more manual setup and the automatic links into existing repositories continued to degrade. **TPEN 3** seeks to remark any open resource.
+**TPEN 2.8** required more manual setup and the automatic links into existing repositories continued to degrade.

+**TPEN 3** seeks to remark durably upon any open resource in place.

 ---